VinGarcia/go-pipeline/README.md

 		}),

 		pipeline.NewStage(
-			// Since this is a very slow stage we can add extra TaskForce:
+			// Since this is a very slow stage we can add extra Num:
-			"verySlowStage", async.TaskForce(4),
+			"verySlowStage", threads.Num(4),
 			// This will create 4 workers running the task bellow,
 			// so everytime a new job arrives from the faster stages
 			// there is always a worker ready to read it: